What is a frenulum?

 It's essential to note that while many frenulum tears can heal, recurrent tearing in the same area might lead to the formation of white scar tissue.
 This scar tissue can impede healing, potentially causing long-term complications and impacting sexual activity.

-Immediate Actions and Treatments
+Immediate actions and treatments

 Upon experiencing a frenulum tear, the urgency in seeking medical attention cannot be stressed enough.
 The affected area should be cleaned gently, and in instances of infection, applying an antibiotic cream or ointment as prescribed by a healthcare provider is paramount.